-Remove the plain, fresh turkey tenderloin from its package.
+Remove the plain, fresh turkey breast tenderloin from its package.
 One package contains up to three strips of meat.
 Rinse the tenderloin carefully with cold water, taking care not to cross-contaminate anything with the splatter, as any packaged raw turkey product may contain bacterial contaminants.

 Brush each turkey tenderloin generously with olive oil and then season to taste with salt and ground black pepper.
 The olive oil helps the seasonings adhere to the tenderloin and gives it a crisp, brown coating while cooking.

 Arrange the seasoned turkey tenderloin in a large baking dish.
 Pour 1 cup of reduced-sodium chicken broth around the bottom of the meat, taking care not to wash off the seasonings.

 Roast the turkey tenderloins in the oven at 400 degrees Fahrenheit for 25 to 40 minutes.
 The exact cooking time varies by how many tenderloins you're cooking at one time.